sIightlystoopid/wordle_ai/README.md

 # wordle_ai

 ## Overview
-This project implements a rudimentary Wordle game in the console along with an AI component.
+This project implements a rudimentary Wordle game in the console along with an AI Wordle solver.
 Wordle is a word-guessing game where the player attempts to guess a secret word within a limited number of attempts.
 In this implementation, an AI is included to make guesses based on feedback from previous attempts.

 ## Files
 wordle.py: The main program file containing the game logic and user interface for playing Wordle.